doersino/UnicodeMathML/README.md

 ## FAQ

-Got questions not answered below?
+Got questions that aren't answered below?
 Feel free to submit them by [filing an issue](TODO link)!

 ### What's this *UnicodeMath* you're talking about?